joereuss/Zendesk-Coding-Challenge/README.md

   - Open the command prompt by typing cmd in the Windows search bar
   - Navigate through your file system to find the folder containing the files downloaded from GitHub
   - To compile, type:
-    - javac -cp java-json.jar CLI.java Ticket.java
+    - javac -cp java-json.jar CLI.java Ticket.java TicketReader.java
   - To run, type:
     - java -cp .;java-json.jar CLI